 - The last step in the process is to compact the repaired area which often can be achieved by allowing local traffic to pack the material down by driving over it.

-”Caution Loose Chips” signs are placed by Public Works crews on all main collector points of entry into job sites.
+”Caution Loose Chips” signs are placed by City crews on all main collector points of entry into job sites.
 These signs are left out until the chips are swept up, which usually occurs within a two day period.
-The City encourages motorists to exercise caution when traveling through these construction locations.
+The City encourages motorists to exercise caution when travelling through these construction locations.